Welcome to the Proofcast Documentation

 Why it matters?

-We believe the same should happen with Trusted Execution Environments.
+We believe the same will happen with Trusted Execution Environments.

 The future of TEEs: “proving-as-a-service”